Financial-Times/n-search-query-parser/README.md

 # n-search-parser

 This parser is not that smart, but that's OK.
 You don't need to know about [parsing expression grammar][1] (and subsequently [the tools][2] surrounding it) or anything like that.
-It's written in sane JavaScript and consists of a tokenizer and tree builder.
+It's written in sane JavaScript, is very fast, and consists of a tokenizer and an expression tree builder.

 ## Supported features